EA Reaches $1.2B Deal To Acquire Codemasters, Countering Rival Take-Two's Offer

 EA plans to drive a higher user engagement by combining its portfolio of racing games and sports games in its multi-platform subscription services.
 Additionally, the management anticipates a bump in net bookings, which in turn would boost profitability.

-An analyst from private banking group Mirabaud told the Financial Times that if EA bid, Take-Two "can counter with a higher offer due to the long-term strategic value of Codemasters’ [intellectual property] and technology.”
+An analyst from private banking group Mirabaud told the Financial Times that if EA bid, Take-Two could "counter with a higher offer due to the long-term strategic value of Codemasters’ [intellectual property] and technology.”

 Cloud gaming services attracted a lot of attention during the pandemic outbreak, especially after the entry of tech companies like Alphabet Inc (NASDAQ: GOOGL) (NASDAQ: GOOG) and Amazon Inc (NASDAQ: AMZN).
 These tech platforms are looking for tie-ups with game publishers for exclusive rights.